jimmystewpot/traceroute/README.md

 # Traceroute (Golang)

-**NOTE** This is an experimental fork that emits OpenTelemetry trace spans
+**NOTE** This is an **experimental** fork that emits OpenTelemetry trace spans

+## Fork

+This was forked from https://github.com/mgranderath/traceroute and then updated.

 This is an implementation of UDP (quic support) and TCP Traceroute in golang.